 Also, add a little moisture infused styling oil to your roots and ends on days when you skip a full shampoo and conditioner treatment to give your color an extra glow.

-Maintain the Gold Standard
+Maintain the benchmark

 When it comes to maintaining honey blonde hair, there are a few key rules to keep in mind.
 Sun exposure, hard water and chlorine damage, and harsh chemicals are all imminent threats when it comes to ruining your flawless radiance.
 Don’t leave the salon without stocking up on a high-quality clarifying shampoo, like Kérastase’s Bain Chromatique Riche.
 It’s designed to protect hair from common pollutants and restore hydration and natural softness.
 Also, treat your hair to a masque each week for a DIY spa day that will enrich your color.